2024 Men's College Basketball National Champions

 UConn coach Dan Hurley celebrates cutting down the net after winning last season's NCAA Tournament.
 USATSI

-14. Dan Hurley spent the entire offseason as the king of college basketball, but will that change him?
+14. Dan Hurley spent the entire offseason as the king of college basketball.
+Will that change him?
 The Hurley family is basketball royalty.
 Bob Hurley Sr. is in the Naismith Memorial Hall of Fame, and we now know that Dan will one day join him.
-But for the first time in his life, it's Dan who's by far the most accomplished and lauded of anyone.
+But for the first time in his life, it's Dan who's by far the most accomplished and lauded of anyone in his own family.
 He was publicly courted by the Los Angeles Lakers and still didn't see the need to leave college basketball.
 Hurley's gone through a few metamorphoses from his time as a high school coach to his domination at UConn.
 No one's applying more pressure to UConn's quest for a three-peat than he is.
 How does this impact his comportment?
 Hurley has thrived with an underdog mentality for the majority of his life.
 That can no longer apply.
 Now that he's the king, will Hurley change his act at all?
 Does he need to?
 And how will this affect UConn's next five months? — Matt Norlander

 16 Which preseason AP Top 25 teams fall short of the NCAAs?
 It's a lock to happen.
 This trend goes back decades, but here are the teams in just the past four seasons to be ranked heading into November that ultimately failed to qualify for the Big Dance.